blucz/beprepared/README.md

 ## Quick Example

-Install beprepared using poetry, then define a simple workflow like this:
+Install beprepared using poetry, then define a workflow like this:

       from beprepared import *